 In most cases, DNA evidence needs to be collected within 72 hours in order to be analyzed by a crime lab-but a sexual assault forensic exam can reveal other forms of evidence beyond this time frame that can be useful if you decide to report.
 Place your belongings, including the clothes you were wearing, in a paper bag to safely preserve evidence.
 Lipscomb Security has paper bags for evidence preservation available.
-If you have questions about the timeframe, you can call the
+If you have questions about the timeframe, you can call the National Sexual Assault Hotline at 800.656.HOPE (4673) or talk to your local sexual assault service provider.

-36 Lipscomb University
+Lipscomb University

-Annual Fire Safety Report
+Annual Fire Safety